-So when people ask me about meal planning and meal prep tips for families, I struggle!
+I’m not a mom, so when people ask me how they can meal prep for a family, I struggle!

 Learning how to meal prep for just one person is hard enough.